vishalrk1/vishalrk1/README.md

   <br /><br />
 </p> -->

-- 👋 Hi, I’m Vishal Karangale
+- 👋 Hi, I’m Vishal Karangale!
-- 👀 I’m interested in Mobile App Developmen, Machine learning, Deep learning and NLP.
+- 👀 I’m interested in Mobile App Development, Machine learning, Deep learning and NLP.
 - 👩‍🍳 In my free time, I try to learn new things here and there.
 - 🛠 I’m looking to collaborate on any Project and also currently looking for any work opportunity